aryanuc2/aryanuc2/lab1/README.md

 - Arguments are what the command is operating on, some flags may require its own argument

 ### Common/useful commands
+Note that the examples below are only meant to show you how the command is structured.
+Actually running these command in the terminal will result in some error as some files don't exist.
 #### ls
 - Function: **l**i**s**ts files at a given directory
 - Important flags: